The Hallway offers a therapeutic space for expanding and deepening awareness.

 Additional resourcing may be necessary for trauma treatment.
 In collaboration with clients,

 The Comprehensive Resource Model establishes layers of internal resourcing through eye positioning, breath work, somatic awareness, connection with nature and more.
-With these resources in place, clients may be increasingly able to access and feel the previously unbearable activation that arises from trauma.
-With a new experience of "this is now bearable", the traumatic memory may be laid down once again without the distress that it was once coupled with.
+With these resources in place, clients may be increasingly able to access and process the previously unbearable activation that can arise from trauma.